Smith, No. 22 Bruins need 3 OTs to beat Pepperdine 107-98

 Smith, who also had 12 rebounds, scored inside with 3:15 left, was fouled and converted for a 98-93 advantage.

+“Three overtimes is definitely draining,” Smith said.
+“The couple times I went out, one time was because of foul trouble and the other time coach told me as soon as I came out, to tell him when I was ready.
+Fifty minutes was what it took to get a win tonight, so if I have to play 50 minutes every single night, I’m going to do it as long as we come out with the win.”

-Campbell scored 10 of his 22 points in the third overtime, seven of them in the last 1:40.
-Bernard scored 21 points, Jaime Jacquez Jr. had 16 points and 11 rebounds, and Cody Riley had 13 points.
+Campbell scored 10 of his 22 points in the third overtime.
+Bernard had 21, Jaquez 16 and Cody Riley 13.

 UCLA was routed 73-58 by San Diego State on Wednesday night in the four-team event at Viejas Arena.